 With an ISA (Individual Savings Account) you can save for whatever you like and you won’t pay any tax on the interest you earn.
-You can invest in four separate types of ISA each year; a Cash ISA, a Stocks and Shares ISA, a Lifetime ISA and an Innovative Finance ISA.
+There are four separate types of ISA: a Cash ISA, a Stocks and Shares ISA, a Lifetime ISA and an Innovative Finance ISA.
 You can invest into one of each type of ISA each tax year, providing the total amount invested does not exceed your annual ISA allowance.

 Yorkshire Building Society only offers Cash ISAs.

 Cash ISA – This type of ISA is basically a savings account where you pay no tax on your interest.
 Anyone aged 16 or older who is a UK resident for tax purposes can have one.
 Types of Cash ISA include easy access, variable rate, fixed rate and the Help to Buy: ISA (where you can save for your first property, tax-free and could benefit from a Government bonus when you're ready to buy).